 Pitigliano: Charming Tuff Stone Town in Tuscany!

-The picturesque little town of Pitigliano is probably one of the most charming highlights of Tuscany.
-Situated on a high tuff rock, it towers majestically over the narrow, green valleys of the Maremma.
-Here the extremely picturesque townscape with its brown-red stone houses built close together up to the rock face is particularly fascinating.
-The most important attractions in Pitigliano are the medieval stone alleys of the historic old town, the small museums and the Jewish quarter.
-But there are also many exciting things to do in the area around, thanks to the rich Etruscan heritage!
+The picturesque town of Pitigliano in Italy is one of the absolute highlights of Tuscany.
+Perched on a high tuff rock, it towers majestically over the narrow green valleys of the Maremma.
+A special feature is the extremely picturesque townscape with brown-red stone houses built close to the rock face, which together with the enchanting landscape form a true postcard backdrop.
+A tour of the old town will also reveal a wealth of historic buildings and romantic squares.
+The main attractions in Pitigliano are the medieval stone streets, the small museums and the Jewish quarter.
+But also in the surrounding area, thanks to the rich heritage of the Etruscans, there are many exciting things to discover!

-In this travel guide we give you all the important tips and information on Pitigliano in Italy.
-We also show you beautiful pictures, the best things to do and where you will find fantastic accommodations.
+In this travel guide we will give you all the important tips and information about Pitigliano in Italy.
+We also show you beautiful pictures, the most amazing things to do and excursions, exclusive insider tips and where to stay in Pitigliano.

-The town of Pitigliano, with a population of around 4,000, is situated on a tuff rock about 300 meters high, surrounded by the deep canyons of the two rivers Lente and Meleta.
-In addition to these natural gorges, there are also many Etruscan cave paths around the city, the so-called Vie Cave, which were carved into the stone by human hands thousands of years ago.
-There are also numerous archaeological sites of the Etruscan necropolises in the area, which are witnesses of this period.
+The town of Pitigliano, with a population of about 4,000, is located in the province of Grosseto, in southern Tuscany, on a tufa rock about 300 meters high, surrounded by the deep gorges of the two rivers Lente and Meleta.
+In addition to these natural canyons, around the city you can also find many Etruscan cave passages, the so-called Vie Cave, carved into the stone by human hands thousands of years ago.
+In addition, there are numerous Etruscan necropolis excavations in the area that bear witness to this era.
+The most famous sight, however, is the old town of Pitigliano, perched on a high rock overlooking the countryside, where you can discover numerous interesting attractions.

-The history of the city goes back 3,500 years to the Etruscan period and it was first mentioned in a document in 1061.
-In the Middle Ages, Pitigliano was ruled by the noble family Aldobrandeschi, later from 1312 onwards by the Orsini and from 1604 by the Medici, during which time the Jewish Ghetto was also established.
+The history of Pitigliano dates back 3,500 years to the Etruscan era.
+It was first documented in 1061.
+In the Middle Ages Pitigliano was ruled by the noble family of Aldobrandeschi, then from 1312 by the Orsini and from 1604 by the Medici, during which time the Jewish Ghetto was built.
+The so-called Little Jerusalem has been restored and the remains of a mikvah, a bakery and a kosher butchery can be visited during a walking tour through the town.

 Old Town Walls

-The old town of Pitigliano is partly surrounded by a medieval wall with historical gates, such as the beautiful Porta della Cittadella providing access to the center.
-At the lower end of the town, a few steps lead down to the Porta di Sovana, another medieval town gate.
-Just before you get to it, there are some remains of the Etruscan city wall.
+The walls of the old town are one of the most stunning attractions of Pitigliano.
+The historical center is still surrounded by medieval walls, with historic gates, such as the beautiful Porta della Cittadella, which allow access to the center.
+At the lower end of the town, a few steps lead down to the Porta di Sovana, another medieval gate.
+Just before it, you can even see the remains of the Etruscan city walls.
+The old 17th century Medici aqueduct, with its round arches, is also impressive.
+It was the first of its kind in the Maremma.

 Fontana delle Sette Cannelle

 The Fontana delle Sette Cannelle fountain and its surrounding Piazza della Repubblica are among the most important monuments of Pitigliano.
-This beautiful ornamental fountain dates back to 1545 but was not named Fontana delle Sette Cannelle until the 18th century.
-Also interesting is the adjacent Medici aqueduct, from which this historic fountain draws its water.
+This beautiful ornamental fountain dates back to 1545, but was named Fontana delle Sette Cannelle only in the 18th century.
+Also of interest is the adjacent 16th-century Medici aqueduct, from which this historic fountain draws its water.
+Today, the square is home to several cozy cafés where you can enjoy the wonderful atmosphere and lively hustle and bustle.

-One of the most important attractions in Pitigliano is the Jewish quarter.
+The most important attraction in Pitigliano is the Jewish quarter.
 In the 16th century, Jews who were expelled elsewhere found a second home thanks to the ruling Orsini family.
 The coexistence of Christians and Jews was so harmonious that Pitigliano was known as Little Jerusalem.
 However, after the Medici took over power in the 17th century, the Jewish quarter became a ghetto, including night curfews and persecution.
 Today, a tour of the museum allows visitors to see the beautiful synagogue, a bakery, the laundry and the wine cellar.

 Tip: Some bakeries of the city sell Sfratto dei Goym.
 The name of this sweet pastry refers to the forced evictions of the Jews and is a popular Christmas pastry today.